 - Cybersecurity risks

-Phase three went into effect on September 3, 2018 requiring Covered Entities to have a comprehensive cybersecurity program in place that contains aligns with the NIST Cybersecurity Framework by:
+Phase three went into effect on September 3, 2018, requiring Covered Entities to have a comprehensive cybersecurity program in place that aligns with the NIST Cybersecurity Framework by:

 - Continuously evaluating vulnerabilities and proactively responding to cyber threats

-- Maintaining an audit trail reflecting threat detection and response activities
+- Maintaining an audit trail reflecting threat detection and risk-based response activities

 - Detailing data retention policy documentation, including how non-public personally identifiable information (PII) is disposed of

-- Creating defensive infrastructure to protect covered information
+- Creating the defensive infrastructure that safeguards covered information and asset inventory

 - Detecting cybersecurity events such as data breaches